 CHINESE STUDENT MARKET: THE CHINESE STORM ON THE WEST

 There are still more and more Chinese students willing to study abroad.
 According to a report published by the Higher Education Funding Council for England, there are almost as many Chinese students as UK students entering full-time taught master’s programs.
-It represents about a quarter of all entrants in 2013.

-Only demography can be more easily predicted: according to the United Nations Population Division, the 18-23 years old segment of Chinese population is likely to decrease by more than a fifth in the coming years.
+Only demography can be more easily predicted: according to the United Nations Population Division, the 18-23 years old segment of the Chinese population is likely to decrease by more than a fifth in the coming years.
 It should then stabilize until 2040 and decline again by another fifth by 2050.

 Chinese invest in the Education of their Child!

-The problem of Chinese Education system
+The problem with the Chinese Education system

-Matt Durnin, head of research in China for the British Council, considers that the need to go overseas could be reduced if there were better domestic institutions which appears to be the case if we look at China’s own university ranking, where there are more and more Chinese universities.
+Matt Durnin, head of research in China for the British Council, considers that the need to go overseas could be reduced if there were better domestic institutions which appears to be the case if we look at China’s university ranking, where there are more and more Chinese universities.

 Study Abroad is a Great Asset